 Number of websites required to be blocked: N/A

-Number of websites required to be blocked: 0
+Number of websites required to be blocked N/A 0

 We employ around 400 people across France one third of which are Security specialists.
 Our head office is in Paris.
 We provide services to large companies, including multinationals and multi-sites, which have complex communication and information system needs.
 In France, we support major companies in the finance, telecoms, industrial and services sectors by integrating, securing and managing network and cloud infrastructure and services.